darwinia-network/darwinia-docs-deprecated/docs/sdk/darwinia.js/Substrate API/api-derive.md

 ```

-Since you are already familiar with the api.query interface, the api.derive interface follows the same format, for instance **usableBalance** derived function to query account's Ring Balance.
+Since you are already familiar with the api.query interface, the api.derive interface follows the same format, for instance **usableBalance** derived function to query account's RING Balance.

 ```typescript
 // Import darwinia token type (ring, kton)